The following guidelines ensure library staff, members and visitors are provided with a safe and comfortable environment.

 Children must be accompanied by an older person to help ensure their safety while in the Library.
 In this case ‘accompanied’ means within sight – ie, the older person can always see the younger person.

-- Children under the age of 11 should be supervised by someone over 18 at all times in the Library.
+• Children under the age of 11 must be supervised by someone over 18 at all times in the Library.

 Library staff cannot take responsibility for the safety of children who are left unattended at the Library.
-If children are left unsupervised in the library, staff will attempt to notify parents/guardian/caregiver.
+If children are left unsupervised in the library, staff will attempt to notify parents, guardian or caregiver.
 If staff cannot contact parents, the Police will be notified.

 No photography or filming is allowed in the Library without permission from the Library.
 Please email any enquiries to library@willoughby.nsw.gov.au